matttrent/recreation-checker/README.md

 ```

 **Get campground availability**

+Search campsite availability within the campground, including ability to:

+- Filter by date window
+- Filter by availability status (available, reserved, etc…)
+- Filter by length of window
+- Filter by campsite IDs

 Search for sites in Cottonwood Campground in January that are available for at least 7 consecutive.